loganslowik168/NightcoreGen/README.md

 # NightcoreGen
-Generate nightcore versions of songs from an input .wav file
+Generate nightcore versions of songs from youtube

 Usage:
 ```sh